2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form U(1) Quantum Spin Liquids

+where $\lambda$ is an arbitrary compact 0-form taking values on the dual diamond vertices $\tilde{t}$.
+This arises from the fact that the operators in \cref{eq:gauge-higgs-mapping} can only create closed-string excitations.
+In other words, it corresponds to the constraint

 where the sum is over links in the coboundary of $\tilde{t}$, i.e. all oriented dual links $\tilde{\ell}$ which end at dual vertex $\tilde{t}$.
-This says that the number of strings entering a vertex is equal to the number of strings leaving a vertex, thus enforcing that the strings are always closed, i.e. they cannot have open ends (see for example \cref{fig:large_membranes_strings}), or in other words, $\nabla\cdot\bm{\mathscr{j}} = 0$.
+This says that the number of strings entering a vertex is equal to the number of strings leaving a vertex, or in other words, the divergence of $\mathscr{j}$ is zero.